gurjot06oct/Competitive-Programming/DSA/Solved Questions.md

 50. Longest consecutive sequence in an array
 51. Find the First and Last Occurrence of an Element using Binary Search
 52. Search Insert Position in Array
-53. Search an Element in a Rotated Sorted Array
 54. Searching for a single non-duplicate element in a sorted array
 55. Finding a peak element in an array